huangyiru123/NJmat-dataimb/README.md

-# NJmat-dataimb
+# NJmat
-SMOTE，data imbalance, for extra tree/randomforest/...
+This branch stores updated source codes for NJmat